 The OIG is required by law to impose mandatory exclusions for the reasons outlined in the Social Security Act.
 Permissive exclusions, on the other hand, can be imposed by the OIG at their discretion for a much greater number of reasons, some of which can be non-healthcare related.

-When OIG is considering exclusion of an individual or entity under section 1128 of the Act, the administrative process is governed by regulations codified at 42 CFR sections 1001.2001 through 1001.2007.
+When OIG is considering the exclusion of an individual or entity under section 1128 of the Act, the administrative process is governed by regulations codified at 42 CFR sections 1001.2001 through 1001.2007.
 However, depending on the basis for the proposed exclusion, the process can vary.

 For all proposed mandatory exclusions that are longer than the mandatory minimum five-year period, and most proposed permissive exclusions, the administrative process is the same.
 OIG sends out a written NOI to any individual that they are considering excluding.
-The NOI includes the basis for the proposed exclusion and a statement about the potential effect of an exclusion.
+The NOI includes the basis for the proposed exclusion and a statement about the potential effect of exclusion.

 The NOI is pre-decisional and allows the individual or entity 30 days to respond in writing with any information or evidence relevant to whether the exclusion is warranted and to raise any other related issues, such as mitigating circumstances.
 OIG considers all available information in making a final decision about whether to impose the exclusion.

-When a permissive exclusion is being considered under section 1128(b) (6) of the Act, the NOI allows the individual or entity to request an opportunity to present oral argument to an OIG official before a decision about whether to execute is reached.
+When a permissive exclusion is being considered under section 1128(b) (6) of the Act, the NOI allows the individual or entity to request an opportunity to present an oral argument to an OIG official before a decision about whether to execute is reached.
 This is in addition to the right to submit documentary evidence and written argument.

 When OIG is considering excluding an individual or entity under section 1128(b) (7) of the Act, the administrative process differs.
 OIG sends the individual or entity a written Notice of Proposal to Exclude.
-The written notice includes the basis for the proposed exclusion, the length of exclusion, the factors considered in setting the exclusion period, the effect of the exclusion, the earliest date on which OIG will consider a request for reinstatement, appeal rights and reinstatement information.
+The written notice includes the basis for the proposed exclusion, the length of exclusion, the factors considered in setting the exclusion period, the effect of the exclusion, the earliest date on which OIG will consider a request for reinstatement, appeal rights, and reinstatement information.
 The individual or entity may file a written request for a hearing within 60 days of receipt of the Notice of Proposal to Exclude.
 If the individual or entity does not request a hearing, the exclusion goes into effect 60 days after the receipt of the Notice of Proposal to Exclude.
-If the individual or entity makes a timely written request for a hearing, and OIG has determined that the health and safety of individuals receiving services under Medicare or any State health program does not warrant immediate exclusion, and exclusion will only go into effect as of the date of the ALJ’s decision, if the ALJ upholds OIG’s decision to exclude.
+If the individual or entity makes a timely written request for a hearing, and OIG has determined that the health and safety of individuals receiving services under Medicare or any State health program do not warrant immediate exclusion, and exclusion will only go into effect as of the date of the ALJ’s decision, if the ALJ upholds OIG’s decision to exclude.
 Any adverse decision may be appealed to the DAB, and judicial review is available after a final decision by the DAB.

 If OIG excludes an individual under section 1156 of the Act, OIG sends a written notice notifying the individual of the exclusion.
 The written notice includes the legal and factual basis for the exclusion, the length and effective date of the exclusion, the effect of the exclusion, appeal rights, reinstatement information, and patient notification option.
 The exclusion goes into effect 20 days after the date of the written notice.
 The individual may file a written request for a hearing before an ALJ within 60 days of receipt of the written notice.
 Any adverse decision by the ALJ may be appealed to the DAB, and judicial review is available after a final decision by the DAB.